arzeth/cdmpv/README.md

 ## Tips
+1) https://www.reddit.com/r/visualnovels/comments/lh10yb/getting_movies_to_work_in_visual_novels_on_linux/ (also read all comments)

-1) Disable auto cursor move (i.e. you click "Save game", and your mouse moves to the "Yes" button) in the game menu
+2) Disable auto cursor move (i.e. you click "Save game", and your mouse moves to the "Yes" button) in the game menu
 <br/>because the game runs in nested X11
 <br/>and it sends the mouse move command only to the nested X11,
 <br/>so the next time you move your mouse,
 <br/>your nested X11's mouse position reverts to the host's one.

-2)
+3)
 `wine explorer /desktop=cdmpv,$YOURGUESTRESOLUTION`
 or
 `wine explorer /desktop=cdmpv,$YOURGUESTRESOLUTION game.exe`
 <br/>enables wine's own virtual desktop just for current session (doesn't add nor overwrite `[Software\\Wine\\Explorer\\Desktops]` in your `$WINEPREFIX/user.reg`), which is sometimes needed because `i3` is a *tiling* window manager, i.e. when you have one window, its size is fullscreen, but if you open a second window, both windows would get automatically the same size—half of the screen each.
 You can press Win+W or Win+Space or Win+Shift+Space to control that.
 <br/>One wineprefix can have multiple of them.

-3) If you want Steam to be in host X11/Wayland but you want the game to be in nested X11, then go into game's options -> command arguments -> env DISLPAY=:44 %command%
+4) If you want Steam to be in host X11/Wayland but you want the game to be in nested X11, then go into game's options -> command arguments -> env DISLPAY=:44 %command%

-4) Black screen in Saku Saku Cherry Blossoms and flickering in Grisaia, Himawari, Ikinari Anata ni Koishiteiru
+5) Black screen in Saku Saku Cherry Blossoms and flickering in Grisaia, Himawari, Ikinari Anata ni Koishiteiru
 <br/>If you have graphical glitches, then use dgVoodoo2 (see the below section).
 <br/>If you still have graphical glitches or crashes when a video starts to play, then use dgVoodoo2 (you can read about it in the "Alternative to cdmpv" section) AND software rendering AND *un*installed DXVK, which is 100% performance-wise enough for VNs:
 ```